nhsengland/datascience/docs/about.md

 </div>

-## How are we different from analytical teams?
+## How We Are Different From Analytical Teams

 <div class="grid cards" markdown>